 - University-sponsored Lawful Permanent Residence (LPR/Green Card) applications

 - Employment authorization documents

-The ISSS also promotes international and multicultural understanding by providing cross-cultural opportunities and events for Stevens? international population.
+International Student and Scholar Services supports the academic mission of the University by providing specific programs and services to international students and scholars.
+The ISSS also promotes international and multicultural understanding by providing cross-cultural opportunities and events for the Stevens community and its international student and scholar population.

 Freshmen Orientation is designed to help first-year students off to a successful start.
 That is accomplished through programs and activities that facilitate classmate interaction, the opportunity to meet faculty and staff, and time to get comfortable in their new home away from home.
 In addition, during Orientation students learn what they need to do to be successful inside and outside the classroom.

 Orientation is conducted in two parts.
 Pre-Orientation is optional, but highly recommended, and is followed immediately by the required portion of Orientation.
 Pre-Orientation begins on Saturday or Sunday and continues until Wednesday.
 In Pre-Orientation, participants select one of four program tracks which include: Outdoor Adventure, Performing Arts, Sports and Fitness, and City Life Experience.
 The primary objective is to allow students to get to know one another while exploring mutual interests.
 The required portion of Orientation begins on Wednesday and continues until the first day of classes.
 Orientation programming addresses academics, social life, health and safety, the Stevens Honor System, student clubs and organizations, and adjusting to college life.